smajti1/workQuest/readme.md

 in [start_production.sh](./frontend/start_production.sh)
 see more in https://kit.svelte.dev/docs/adapter-node

-To check if server is running execute `docker ps` command and to stop just run `docker stop workInIt`
+To check if server is running execute `docker ps` command and to stop just run `docker stop workQuest`

 ### Postgresql - db